zczjx/es_udk/README.md

 -------------------------------------------------------------

 ##introduction

-es_udk unify mutiple Embeded operating system base opensource package and system API, the Programmer can use it to construct your application in a high abstract layer, use the high level abstruct API and class and dont't care the platform differences.
+Es_udk is unify mutiple Embeded operating system base opensource package and system API, the Programmer can use it to construct your application in a high abstract layer, use the high level abstruct API and class and dont't care the platform differences.

 ##how to build es_udk
 - I prefer to use *buildroot* to build my source code, in buildroot/ dir is the es_udk compile **\*.mk script**